defold/defold.github.io/contact.md

 ### Support

-If you've run into problems and need help then please reach out to us.
+If you've run into a problem and need help then please reach out to us.
 We're happy to help!

 * [Forum](https://forum.defold.com) - for in-depth technical support or finding answers to already asked questions.
 * [Slack](https://www.defold.com/slack) - for quick questions and answers to simple technical questions.
 Also good for hanging out with your fellow Defold developers!
+* [Getting Help](/manuals/getting-help/) - learn what we need from you in order to give you the best possible support.

 ### Social